SBUNetSys/UIWear_doc/UIWear_install.md

 Click wipe cache/Dalvik option after the installation completes.

 ### 9) Reboot
 Reboot your phone and you should see the modified ROM installed on your phone.
+The first time to boot might take a while, please be patient.

 ## 2. Install UIWear on your phone and watch

 Simply click run in Android Studio and choose the corresponding device, UIWear will automatically installed on your device.

+## X. Troubleshooting

+### 1) I cannot enter Recovery Mode after choosing "Recovery" option in bootloader.
+* Make sure you flash the TWRP recovery environment properly in the previous step.
+* If the phone starts an infinite reboot loop, try to enter the bootloader mode again when the phone is off and flash TWRP recovery environment again.

+### 2) I cannot install the zip files / I get error during installing zip files.
+* Check if the zip files is properly trasferred in the previous step.
+* If you choose a large version of gapps and get the error message of insufficient storage, try a smaller version of gapps.

+### 3) I get error message after rebooting of "google service stops". / I cannot login in Play Store.
+* Go to Setting-Apps, choose Google and Google Play and force stop them, try again after several hours.